KIRANKUMAR7296/JavaScript/README.md

 var x = null;
 var array = [5, "Hi", true, 7.7];   # Object
 ```

+### What is Separation of concern ?

+- Javascript should be written in seperate page with `.js` extension.

 ### What is Hoisting ?
 - `Default` bahaviour of Javascript where all the `Variables` and `Functions` declarations are moved on the top.